-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Because the district's dashboard indicates a need to support English Learners, foster youth, and socioeconomically disadvantaged students in both English Language Arts and Mathematics, and because the district is providing intervention using research-based practices, and because research indicates that among the students with the greatest needs, Tier 2 interventions positively impact student learning, we conclude this is the most effective use of funds.
-3.1 Action: Instructional Coaches Need: The district's local assessment data (iReady) demonstrates the need to support English Learners (EL), Foster Youth (FY), and Socioeconomically Disadvantaged (SED) students in both English Language Arts and Mathematics at the elementary level.
-Despite all students scoring 56.9% proficient in ELA, 32.8% of ELs, 49.0% of SED students, and 43.9% of FY are scoring proficient.
-Similarly, 33.5% of all students are proficient in Math, and only 16.4% of ELs, 25.9% of SED students, and 17.1% of FY are proficient in Math.
-The district has room to grow in overall achievement levels, as well as in closing achievement gaps for unduplicated students.
-Scope: LEA-wide To address these academic needs, the district will provide instructional coaching to support teacher training at the elementary level.
-This action provides an array of supports to our staff and enables them to more effectively meet the needs of our unduplicated students.
+ldentified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Because the district's dashboard indicates a need to support English Learners, foster youth, and socioeconomically disadvantaged students in both English Language Arts and Mathematics, and because the district is providing intervention using research-based practices, and because research indicates that among the students with the greatest needs, Tier 2 interventions positively impact student learning, we conclude this is the most effective use of funds.
+Need: The district's local assessment data (iReady demonstrates the need to support English Learners (EL), Foster Youth (FY), and Socioeconomically Disadvantaged (SED) students in both English Language Arts and Mathematics at the elementary level.
+Despit all students scoring 56.9% proficient in ELA, 32.8% of ELs, 49.0% of SED students, and 43.9% of FY are scoring proficient.
+Similarly 33.5% of all students are proficient in Math, and only 16.4% of ELs, 25.9% of SED students, and 17.1% of FY are proficient in Math.
+The district has room to grow in overa achievement levels, as well as in closing achievement gaps for unduplicated students Scope: LEA-wide of our unduplicated students.
 This includes instructional coaching of individuals and grade level teams, professional development for teachers, support of the implementation of teacher-developed pacing guides and assessments, and assistance in using data to support the work of PLTs.
 The district expects to see improved student achievement in English Language Arts and Math as measured by CAASPP scores and local iReady data.
-This action will benefit all students across the district, but it is principally directed to and most effective in meeting the needs of English Learners, foster youth, and socioeconomically disadvantaged students.
-This action contributes to supporting teacher growth in meeting the needs of every learner in their classroom, specifically the students with the greatest needs, our English Learners, socioeconomically disadvantaged students, and The district will monitor this action using local iReady diagnostic data for grades K - 5 (metric 3.2).
+This action will benefit all students across the district, but it is principally directed to and most The district will monitor this action using local iReady diagnostic data for grades K - 5 (metric 3.2).
 The district will look at these data points specifically for unduplicated student groups to assess whether the identified needs are being addressed.